What is Paddle?

 What if I no longer wish to use Paddle?

 If you no longer wish to use Paddle you can simply uninstall the app from your phone.
 You will still be able to use the web-based version of Paddle and you will be able to download the app again in the future should you wish to use it again.
-You can also clear the data from your mobile device (for example when you change phones) – please see the user guide at https://www.paddleapp.org for further information on how to do this.
+You can also clear the data from your mobile device (for example if you change phones) – please see the user guide at https://www.paddleapp.org for further information on how to do this.

 How can I reinstall the app if I change my mind about using Paddle in the future?